chef-boneyard/chef-web-docs-2016/includes_ctl_chef/includes_ctl_chef_push_options.rst

 This subcommand has the following options:

 ``-c CONFIG_FILE``, ``--config CONFIG_FILE``
-   The path to the configuration file.
+   The path to the |knife| configuration file.

 ``-D``, ``--debug``
    Use to enable stack traces and other debug output.